mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 5.0.0 =
+* Added support for FontAwesome 7.x icons and new Icon Styles
+* Updated FontAwesome GraphQL API integration to support FontAwesome 7.x icons and kits
+* Because of the long list of Icon Sets when editing the field, the checkboxes have been replaced with a select2 multi-select field.

 = 4.1.2 =
 * Bugfix plugin textdomain can load too early if ACF fields are used before WordPress 'init'